nav-x-llc/nav-x-docs/en/business-central/Commissions/getting-started.md

 - %4: Month (Name)

 For instance, you can define "COMM %4 %3", which will then be translated into "COMM OCTOBER 2020", for instance.

+Additionally, you can define the **Document No. for Manager Commissions**, which will generate a document number when posting manager commission amounts into the Commission Ledger Entries.
+This is done on a monthly basis.
+The same parameters as described above can be used.

 You can define for each Item, Resource, G/L Account, and Item Charge, if one is commissionable or not.
 Initially, a new item, for instance, is not commissionable.
 You can change this at the time you are [importing commissions](how-to-import-commissions.md) or you can also define how all of your existing records are configured.
 This will be implemented at the end of the wizard.
 With these last setups, you are done.
 As long as you configured everything: you are ready to process commissions.
 Please follow our How-To’s on the left to learn how to perform the different tasks.